joatmon08/2017-demo-ato/README.md

 ## Before You Start
 For ease of use, generate the openvswitch box under ovs-vagrant.
+You can issue `make openvswitch_box` to generate the box.

+To manually create the base box:
 1. Start the ovs VM using `vagrant up` under ovs-vagrant.
 1. Issue `vagrant package --output openvswitch.box`.
 1. Add the box to Vagrant with `vagrant box add openvswitch openvswitch.box`.